-In this post, I’m sharing how to check table sizes in SQL Server.
+In this post, I’m sharing different ways of checking table sizes in SQL Server.
 There’s many ways to get this information, and whether you prefer using T-SQL scripts for automation, or SSMS tools for quick checks, these methods offer flexibility for different situations as a SQL Database Administrator.

 If you’re working with SQL Server and storing data in tables, monitoring table sizes is important for performance tuning and disk space management.
-This is a topic all SQL Server users should care about in the end.
+This is a topic all SQL Server users should be thinking about when performing certain changes while dealing with large tables. .

 These methods I share will hopefully help you easily manage and track table sizes in SQL Server: